srimutyala/CarND-LaneLines-P1/writeup_template.md

   Status: Pending.
 I could draw shorter lines such that the lines does not extend and intersect.
 But, that's not necessarily fixinf the problem rather than masking it.
 I believe this has to do with the parameters for the Hough transform which I haven't completely understood yet.
 I am going to read about the Hough transform and figure out a way to avoid that intersection.

   4. The Challenge.
   Status.
 Pending.
 My current pipeline does not work for this.
 Part of it is because of the fixed definition of my region of interest ignoring certain parts of the lane.
 Fixing item #2 on this list should help towards solving this.
-I am thinking of using a curve rather than
+I am thinking of using a curve rather than a lineto track the lanes.
+I am new to Python and still figuring out the various functions that are avilable natively and  through the libraries.
-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...

-Another potential improvement could be to ...
+The improvements have been included in the shortcomings section.